 After more than a century of DiZerega ownership, Hillcrest was sold in 1965 to Jean and Bill Costin, who whimsically changed the name to The Briar Patch.
 The additions made by the Costin’s to the home are delightful – a new kitchen and breakfast area overlook a flagstone patio, gardens bloom with color, old trees offer shelter, and a sparkling pool invites a cooling dip on hot summer days while the Blue Ridge Mountains lend their majesty to the scene.

 But this was more than just a historic home to the Costin’s.
 A love of theatre encouraged Jean, who had once played in Captain Jinks and the Horse Parade with Diana Barrymore and Gregory Peck, and Bill Costin, a Broadway producer, to start “The Middleburg Players,” which for over thirty years has encouraged local talent and produced shows.
 After Bill Costin’s death, Jean married Jay Gold and continues her involvement with the Middleburg Players to this day.

-New owners now walk the old pine floors, sit before a glowing fire, and perhaps wonder who came before them at Briar Patch.
-Like many recent residents, Ellen Goldberg and her husband Dan Haendel, both work in Washington but fell in love with the beauty and serenity of the Piedmont.
-The goal of these two attorneys is to use the old home as a Bed and Breakfast.
+The current owner now walks the old pine floors, sit before a glowing fire, and perhaps wonder who came before them at Briar Patch.
+Like many recent residents, Ellen Goldberg works in Washington but fell in love with the beauty and serenity of the Piedmont.
+Her goal has been realized in using this old home as a Bed and Breakfast.